stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-No, I believe that there's gas between us and the sun, and that's how the heat gets here.
+No, I believe that there's gas in between us and the sun, and that's how the heat gets here.

 #### BRYN